Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 Letting His Light Shine

 A kaleidoscope without light and reflection is dim.
-The view creates the beauty, the impressive bursts of eccentric colors coming together, pattern after pattern.
+The light presentation allows the beauty, the impressive bursts of eccentric colors coming together, pattern after pattern.

 Let’s make our kaleidoscopes worth viewing!

 Life is confusing.
-When we witness a child struggling here, wondering, why would they be born into this world only to suffer a life of neglect or abuse?
+Witnessing the struggles on earth, we wonder why we are born into this world only to suffer a life of neglect, confusion, or abuse.

-They were perplexing over the “why” things can make us stagnant.
+When perplexing over the “why” can make us stagnant.
 Fixing our eyes on why some people experience long-suffering or remain lost in disillusionment can stifle.
 Do they choose it?
 Are they being trusted to handle more, or perhaps a mixture?

 There are times we play a part in wrecking the view.
 How about we supply some vision instead?
 If we allow the light of God in, it will grow, and nothing can put it out!
 Then imagine how beautiful and purposeful our kaleidoscope could be.